ondiiik/meteoink/README.md

 If you want to get into setup WEB page again, then you have restart meteostation and immediately hold **config** button, till beep (it may take even half minute).
 Then QR codes appears on screen and configuration web server will be ready after next beep.

+## Manual configuration

+All items configured by WEB interface are at the end stored in [JSON](https://cs.wikipedia.org/wiki/JavaScript_Object_Notation) files in root of internal file storage.
+If this files are missing, they are created automatically after first start of meteostation.
+This files can be also edited manually, and are then used after restart.
+However be careful when editing them, especially files `connection.json` and `location.json`, where `connection.json` which uses index to `location.json` as reference and is easy to break binding between them.

+Some of this files are described here:

+### api.json

+- `"units"` - Which units shall be used (`"metric"` or `"imperial"`).
+- `"language"` - Which language shall be used  (`"cz"` or `"en"`).
+- `"variant"` - How much days shall be displayed in forecast (number in range from 2 to 5, where 2 uses more detailed variant of forecast).
+- `"apikey"` - `apikey` obtained from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) used to download forecast.

+### beep.json

+- `"temp_balanced"` - Boolean telling if outdoor and indoor temperatures are balanced (so you can open window and start cooling your house).
+- `"error_beep"` - Boolean telling if station shell you notify by beeping when some software error occur (goot for long time testing).

+### spot.json

+- `"ssid"` - Boolean telling if outdoor and indoor temperatures are balanced (so you can open window and start cooling your house).
+- `"error_beep"` - Boolean telling if station shell you notify by beeping when some software error occur (goot for long time testing).

 ## Others